gardener/gardener/docs/usage/shoot_cleanup.md

 # Cleanup of Shoot Clusters in Deletion

 When a shoot cluster is deleted then Gardener tries to gracefully remove most of the Kubernetes resources inside the cluster.
-This is to prevent that any infrastructure or other artefacts remain after the shoot deletion.
+This is to prevent that any infrastructure or other artifacts remain after the shoot deletion.

 The cleanup is performed in four steps.
 Some resources are deleted with a grace period, and all resources are forcefully deleted (by removing blocking finalizers) after some time to not block the cluster deletion entirely.